maker-ATOM/Python-ROS/ROS2/README.md

 An example of action could be A robot system would likely use actions for navigation.
 An action goal could tell a robot to travel to a position.
 While the robot navigates to the position, it can send updates along the way (i.e. feedback), and then a final result message once it’s reached its destination.

+- Should be used for any discrete behavior that moves a robot or that runs for a longer time but provides feedback during execution.
+- The most important property of actions is that they can be preempted and preemption should always be implemented cleanly by action servers.
+- Actions can keep state for the lifetime of a goal, i.e. if executing two action goals in parallel on the same server, for each client a separate state instance can be kept since the goal is uniquely identified by its id.
+- Slow perception routines which take several seconds to terminate or initiating a lower-level control mode are good use cases for actions.
+- More complex non-blocking background processing.
+Used for longer tasks like execution of robot actions.
+Semantically for real-world actions.

 ### Launch
 Launch files allow us to start up and configure a number of executables containing ROS 2 nodes simultaneously.